Activist fund Elliott readies for battle over Telecom Italia

 Activist fund Elliott has fired the first shots in a battle with French giant Vivendi over Telecom Italia, writing on Friday to shareholders to ask for the removal of six board members, including the Italian operator's boss.

-The move is part of a ruthless fight over the Italian company's future ahead of its annual general meeting (AGM) next month.
+The request to shareholders is part of a ruthless fight over the Italian company's future ahead of its annual general meeting (AGM) next month.

-Elliott, which says that it has a five percent holding in Telecom Italia (TIM), has criticised largest shareholder Vivendi's management of the Italian company.
+Elliott, which says that it has a five percent holding in Telecom Italia (TIM), has criticised largest shareholder Vivendi's management of TIM.

 Now the firm has asked for a shake-up at the top, "to improve both governance and performance at TIM".

 Among the board members Elliott wants to remove is executive chairman Arnaud Roy de Puyfontaine, also chairman of the supervisory board of Vivendi, when the AGM is held on April 24.